kneasle/sapling/README.md

   (not an easy task but there's plenty of literature/libraries already existing for this).

   However, what happens if you open a syntactically incorrect file?
-  Ideally you'd want to parse as much of the file as possible (e.g. by having a `BadInput(String)` node in every syntax tree type for cases when part of the tree is invalid).
+  Ideally you'd want to parse as much of the file as possible and keep the invalid bits somehow, e.g. by having a `BadInput(String)` node in every syntax tree type for cases when part of the tree is invalid.
-  Also, this parser would ideally not have to be rewritten for every single language that Sapling needs to edit.
+  Additionally, this parser would ideally not have to be rewritten for every single language that Sapling needs to edit, so we would have to write an error-correcting parser that can parse any langauge which I think will be very challenging.
-  So we would have to write an error-correcting parser that can parse any langauge - the closest project I've found to this is [`rust-analyzer`](https://github.com/rust-analyzer/rust-analyzer), but that only has to parse Rust code.
+  The closest project I've found to this is the parser of [`rust-analyzer`](https://github.com/rust-analyzer/rust-analyzer) but that only has to parse Rust code (a language with many features that make error-correction straightforward such as requiring statements to end with a semicolon).